Making your Will in this Covid-19 Pandemic, made easy!

 Simply follow this link to complete our standard Wills Questionnaire online.
 Once completed, it is sent to us in a matter of seconds.

 We would be delighted to assist you in making your Will.

 Remember, if you already have a Will, we can also help you with updating this to reflect your new wishes or additions!

-For our Fees and to find out more about our services, please visit our website
+For our Fees and to find out more about our services, click here.

 NB: It is important to note that the Ministry of Justice reiterates that, the use of video technology should remain a last resort, and we will continue to arrange physical witnessing of wills where it is safe to do so.